 Chemical Free Living is defined as a living environment where all residents and their guests, regardless of age, agree to maintain a chemical free living style on and off campus and keep their living area free from substances at all times.
 Substances include alcohol, cigarettes, other tobacco products, other smoking materials and all illicit drugs.

-Chemical Free Living is offered in Towers South, Bridgman, and Oak Ridge Halls.
+Chemical Free Living is offered in Towers South and Bridgman Halls.

 Scattered Floor Living

 Scattered Floor living is available on Towers North 10th floor for transfer and upperclassman students.
 Scattered living is defined by female and male rooms alternating throughout the floor thus no specified female or male wings/floors.

 Gender inclusive housing is available within Chancellors Hall, Haymarket Landing, Aspenson Mogensen, and the Suites for upperclassman students.
 Gender Inclusive housing allows students to share a unit/space regardless of a student’s assigned sex, gender express or identity, or sexual orientation.

 Students may elect a roommate preference of any assigned sex as a roommate.
 Students interested in Gender Inclusive Housing do need to establish a roommate group that can fill all available spaces within the designated unit.
 If a vacancy occurs within the unit, the roommate group will be provided a timeline to find a new roommate.
 If a new roommate is not found, then Housing reserves the right to re-assign the unit to the majority assigned sex and re-assign the other students to other available campus spaces.